ZentrixLabs/SrtExtractor/README.md

 2. **Probe Tracks**: Click "Probe Tracks" to analyze the file for subtitle tracks
 3. **Select Track**: Choose your preferred subtitle track from the list
 4. **Extract**: Click "Extract Selected → SRT" to generate the SRT file
-5. **Automatic Correction**: OCR errors are automatically corrected during extraction
+5. **Multi-Pass Correction**: OCR errors are automatically corrected using advanced multi-pass correction

 ### Batch Processing